 Many people would like to assume that slavery and human trafficking ended a century ago with a single constitutional amendment.
 However, this industry is thriving in present times.
 An estimated 20.9 million adults and children are bought and sold worldwide and forced into sex slavery, or forced or bonded slavery.
 Women and young girls make up 96 percent of victims for human sex trafficking victims.
 Federal criminal law defines human trafficking and sets punishments for slavery accordingly.
 However, victims can also seek legal remedies through civil litigation.
 Particularly, victims of human sex trafficking and Backpage.com may have a claim against the person or business profiting from the crime.
-Let us fight for your rights.
+A Human Sex Trafficking Lawyer is ready to fight for your rights.

 If you, or a loved one, is a victim of human trafficking, you may have a claim against those who hurt you.
 The Carlson Law Firm can help you hold the person or people who committed the crime of human trafficking against you accountable.
 You may also be able to seek damages from the business that is profiting from the crime.
 Our team of experienced and caring human trafficking lawyers can help.

 According to the United States Department of Justice, “human trafficking” is an everyday term to describe many forms of exploitation of human beings.
 For many these words often evoke images of smuggling victims across international borders.
 But the term has a different and highly specific meaning under the United States Criminal Code.
 Human trafficking crimes focus on the act of compelling or coercing a person’s labor, services, or commercial sex acts.
 The coercion can be subtle or overt, physical or psychological.

 Experts consider human trafficking to be one of the fastest growing criminal industries in the world.
 There are various forms of human trafficking.
 Sadly this includes sex trafficking and the commercial sexual exploitation of children (CSEC).